-The Chinese Presidency leads the G20 under the headline "Towards an Innovative, Invigorated, Interconnected and Inclusive World Economy".
+The Chinese Presidency led the G20 under the headline "Towards an Innovative, Invigorated, Interconnected and Inclusive World Economy".
 The four I's address four priority areas: breaking a new path for growth, more effective and efficient global economic and financial governance, robust international trade and investment, and inclusive and interconnected development.
-China acknowledges the widening gap between rich and poor and is calling for inclusive global growth and development to lessen inequalities.
-It also makes a direct reference to sustainable development and the UN 2030 Agenda, highlighting the mobilization of climate finance as key to realizing that agenda.
-However, with its economy slowing and a global recession looming, growth remains the top priority for the Chinese presidency^{15,16}.
+China acknowledges the widening gap between rich and poor and called for inclusive global growth and development to lessen inequalities.
+It also made a direct reference to sustainable development and the UN 2030 Agenda, highlighting the mobilization of climate finance as key to realizing that agenda.
+However, with its economy slowing and a global recession looming, growth remained the top priority for the Chinese presidency^{19,20}.

 China established a Study Group on Green Finance (GFSG) under the finance track, tasked with the identification of institutional and market barriers to green finance and, based on country experiences and best practices, the analysis of options on how to enhance the ability of the financial system to mobilize private green investment, thereby facilitating the green transformation of the global economy.
-Its synthesis report was embraced by the finance ministers and central bank governors meeting in July, however, its future has not been decided.
+Its synthesis report was embraced by the finance ministers and central bank governors meeting in July, and key conclusion were integrated into the Communiqué of the Hangzhou summit.
+The GFSG is continued under the German presidency.